Multi-Layer Cycle Benchmarking for high-accuracy error characterization: Scalable Pauli characterization

 \subsection{Number of required experiments}

 Compared to strategies based on depth-one circuits, approaches relying on symmetry assumptions have the significant advantage of not requiring additional experiments.
-In these cases, the entire experimental runtime is indeed allocated to executing standard and interleaved \gls{cb} protocols.
+In these cases, the entire experimental runtime is indeed allocated to executing the standard \gls{cb} protocol.
 For the sake of concreteness, we still focus on \gls{qpu}s with a square lattice topology, as illustrated in Fig.~\ref{fig:square}.
-In this scenario, it has been shown that the (products of) fidelities associated with all orbits $\mathcal{R}^C_\alpha$ for $\alpha\in|\mathcal{K}|$ can be measured using standard \gls{cb} protocols with just nine distinct state preparation and measurement stages~\cite{vandenBerg2022Mar} \footnote{This result is not limited to square lattices but applies more generally to topologies where qubits can be ordered such that no qubit is directly connected to more than two of its predecessors.}.
-As for the interleaved \gls{cb} instances, building on the simple single \cz gate example, it can be shown that just two additional instances of interleaved \gls{cb}—where extra S gates are added before each \cz gate—are required to capture all the necessary additional (products of) fidelities.
+In this scenario, it has been shown that the (products of) eigenvalues associated with all orbits $\mathcal{R}^C_\alpha$ for $\alpha\in\mathcal{K}$ can be measured using the standard \gls{cb} protocol with just eleven \gls{cb} instances, a single instance referring to given state preparation and measurement stages and potential interleaving of extra single-qubit Clifford gates~\cite{vandenBerg2022Mar} \footnote{This result is not limited to square lattices but applies more generally to topologies where qubits can be ordered such that no qubit is directly connected to more than two of its predecessors.}. \rem{As for the interleaved \gls{cb} instances, building on the simple single \cz gate example, it can be shown that just two additional instances of interleaved \gls{cb}—where extra S gates are added before each \cz gate—are required to capture all the necessary additional (products of) eigenvalues.
 Consequently, a single layer of parallel \cz gates can be fully characterized using a total of $11$ \gls{cb} instances.
-Here, a single instance refers to a CB experiment with a fixed initial Pauli state and measurement basis.
+Here, a single instance refers to a CB experiment with a fixed initial Pauli state and measurement basis}.
 For the four layers shown in Fig.~\ref{fig:square}, this approach requires a total of $44$ \gls{cb} instances.